 Table 2 demonstrates the top 10 most frequent template mappings inferred from the aligned code of charts.
 The top-1 most frequent template mapping corresponds to local variable declarations.
 The only difference between the two templates is that Swift code does not need a type identifier when declaring a variable; instead, it requires using the var keyword.
-The 2nd and 7th most frequent template mappings have identical Java parts but slightly different Swift parts.
+The $2^{nd}$ and $7^{th}$ most frequent template mappings have identical Java parts but slightly different Swift parts.
 This peculiarity indicates that when translating some types of statements (e.g., if-statements), developers actually followed more than one translation strategy, as guided by their individual coding styles or preferences.
 However, manually defined rules describe at most one strategy for each kind of translated statements.
-By inferring the alternative rules that were followed during manual code translation, J2SINFERER can be configured to favor any of the alternatives based on their context or frequency.
+By precisely capturing the alternative implicit translation rules that were actually applied in manual code translation, TINFERER can be flexibly configured to favor any of the alternative template mappings for a translation task.

-Template mappings ranked 3^{rd} , 4^{th} , 7^{th} , and 8^{th} have identical Java and Swift counterparts.
+Template mappings ranked $3^{rd}$ , $4^{th}$ , $7^{th}$ , and $8^{th}$ have identical Java and Swift counterparts.
 One may deem mappings like these unnecessary, but in fact they serve two purposes.
 First, when inferring translation rules, these mappings work as anchors that align heterogeneous syntax trees between Java and Swift, and further reveal lower-level structural and content mappings.
-For example, given a=b=c in Java and a=(b=c) in Swift, by leveraging the 4^{th} mapping when comparing two syntax trees, J2sINFERER can correctly align the first assignment operator in both versions, and infer the following argument mappings: (\$p0, a, a), (\$p1, b=c, (b=c)).
+For example, given a=b=c in Java and a=(b=c) in Swift, by leveraging the $4^{th}$ mapping when comparing two syntax trees, TINFERER can correctly align the first assignment operator in both versions, and infer the following argument mappings: (p0, a, a), (p1, b=c, (b=c)).
 Second, when translating code, these mappings help correctly split Java code, enabling separate translation of each substring.
-For example, based on the 7^{th} and 8^{th} mappings, J2sINFERER can correctly translate if (!m.aname()) to if (!m.sname()), when there is an argument mapping (\$p0, m.aname(), m.sname()) in its database.
+For example, based on the $7^{th}$ and $8^{th}$ mappings, TINFERER can correctly translate if (!m.aname()) to if (!m.sname()), when there is an argument mapping (p0, m.aname(), m.sname()) in its database.